 A: Since it’s transmitted through contact with infected bodily fluids, the people facing the greatest risk are health workers, family members or others in close contact with infected people, and mourners who have direct contact with bodies during burial rituals.

 A: There have been over 20 Ebola outbreaks since it was first identified in 1976.
-Community action, support from the local government, and timely safety messaging kept many of these outbreaks from becoming epidemics.
+Community action, support from the local government and timely safety messaging kept many of these outbreaks from becoming epidemics.
 Effective control measures include using protective equipment, practicing safe burials, tracking down possible new cases, and providing education to the public to reduce stigma.
+Additionally, research shows that more than 90% of people infected with Ebola can survive if they are treated early with the most effective drugs.
+The drugs attack the Ebola virus with antibodies so the patient can fight off the disease.

 A: In August 2018, the DRC notified the WHO of a cluster of 26 cases of Ebola, including 20 deaths, in North Kivu Province.
 The location of this outbreak poses a particularly high public health threat at the national and regional levels because the province has a big population, shares several national and international borders, and has been experiencing intense conflict and a worsening humanitarian crisis.

-On June 11, the WHO confirmed a case of Ebola in Uganda after a five-year-old boy traveled with his family from the DRC to Uganda.
+In June 2019, the WHO confirmed a case of Ebola in Uganda after a 5-year-old boy traveled with his family from the DRC to Uganda.
 The young boy, his brother and his grandmother have since died from Ebola.
-Health officials are working to track other people who may be at risk to try and limit the spread of the disease.

 Q: What are the major challenges preventing health workers from containing this outbreak?

-A: Response efforts have been complicated by armed conflict in the area and a local suspicion of both the government and of medical assistance.
+A: Armed conflict and a local suspicion of both the government and of medical assistance have complicated response efforts.
 The very epicentre of the outbreak is in a conflict zone: dozens of armed groups are fighting over land, natural resources, ethnicity, and religion.
-Nearly 200 health facilities have been attacked in the DRC this year, forcing health workers to suspend or delay vaccinations and treatments.
+There have been nearly 400 attacks in the DRC since the start of the epidemic, forcing health workers to suspend or delay vaccinations and treatments.
 Without adequate guarantees of security, health workers have not been able to efficiently reach all those affected or those at high risk of exposure, which gives the virus time and space to spread.

 Q: What about the Ebola vaccine?

-A: An experimental Ebola vaccine — not yet authorised for widespread use — has shown to protect people from the virus.
-It is being distributed on a “compassionate basis” to protect the people that are at highest risk of the Ebola outbreak.
-So right now the vaccine is only available to health workers and others that are in contact with those infected with Ebola.
+Up until November, an experimental Ebola vaccine — that was not yet authorised for widespread use — was distributed on a “compassionate basis” to protect the people that are at highest risk of the Ebola outbreak.
+The vaccine was only available to health workers and others that were in contact with those infected with Ebola.
+For example, over 1,300 people who potentially came into contact with Ebola in Goma were vaccinated, which has helped contain what many feared would be a rapid spread in an urban centre.

 Q: Who is working to contain the outbreak?